LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/ai-powered-routing.md

 Dynamic Routing gives brands the power to author policies based on intent and/or context attributes (such as consumer profile data), operational context (load, wait time, KPIs), conversational history, or predicted outcomes (e.g. sales funnel conversion)

-When a conversation comes into LiveEngage, [Conversation Orchestrator](https://knowledge.liveperson.com/ai-bots-automation-maven-overview.html) works in the background to quickly understand the consumer’s intent, fed from information from Intent Analyzer.
+When a conversation comes into the Agent Workspace, [Conversation Orchestrator](https://knowledge.liveperson.com/ai-bots-automation-maven-overview.html) works in the background to quickly understand the consumer’s intent, fed from information from Intent Analyzer.
 It then uses Dynamic Routing to assess the conversation’s context from various data sources and route to the right agent or bot.

 ## How to build a routing policy